 This is about the effect that certain foods have on your ability to be full (study)

 Certain foods, like those with fibre, will keep you fuller for longer, than those with little nutrients and no fibre.
 This means they're also much easier to overeat.

 For most people, this isn't good, but for skinny guys who typically have a weak appetite, the satiety index is your best friend.
 It means you can choose foods that'll allow you to have more calories, vs foods that fill you up fast, all of this taking up the same amount of calories.

 An example of this is able to go to town and have 500 calories of doughnuts and still feel hungry, yet it would require force-feeding to have 500 calories worth of broccoli.

-So when going forward and looking at how many calories you need to eat to build muscle, make sure to bear in mind how the food sources that make up the calories impact energy, brain fog, muscle retention and fullness, instead of just how to hit calories and macros in isolation or even worse, being hungry all the time, just to hit them goals.
+Not only that but huge importance should be placed on eating foods that are filling, and low GI-index when possible.
+Bear in mind how the food sources that make up your calories impact your energy, brain fog, muscle retention and fullness, instead of just how to hit calories and macros in isolation or even worse, being hungry all the time, just to hit them goals.

 Calories and macronutrients work hand in hand.